POLICE CLEARANCE CERTIFICATE (Police check)

 No, this is a personal matter and should be requested by the main applicant.

-Will they issue my police clearance certificate if I do not present a letter from the Embassy?
+Will they issue my police clearance certificate if I do not present a letter from the Embassy or from other institution?

 No, the supporting letter from the Embassy is part of the documents you need to submit in Mexico to obtain your police check certificate.